IIIF/website/source/community/consortium/join.md

 *   Guaranteed representation on the [Technical Review Committee]({{ site.root_url | absolute_url }}/community/consortium/trc ), which guides development of the IIIF specifications and approves all updates and additions to the APIs
 *   Eligibility to serve on the [Executive Committee and Operating Committee]({{ site.root_url | absolute_url }}/community/consortium/consortium_committees/), which governs the community
 *   Voting rights in Executive Committee elections
-*   Priority attendance at Working Meetings and other events
+*   Priority attendance at conferences, meetings and other events
 *   Priority technical advice
 *   Discounted consulting